anthony-halim/dotfiles/README.md

                      [--neovim_tag neovim_semver]
 ```

 I have prepared a script that automates the rest of the configuration.
-The script has **tons** of user confirmation; (i) partly to ensure that the user knows what happening and (ii) partly to allow the user to skip specific configurations.
+The script has **tons** of user confirmation; (i) partly to ensure that the user knows what is happening and (ii) partly to allow the user to skip specific configurations.

 *Feel free to run the setup script for fun and skip all configurations to see what would be configured.*